Words From A Fortune Cookie

 Figuring Out Solutions To Problems:

-What I think he meant was that the first thing is to figure out the problem.
-Because until you look at it in its present state and in its entirety, you will not be able to figure out the right answer.
+I think he meant that the first step is to identify the problem, which you do by breaking it down into smaller pieces.
+Because until you look at it in its entirety, you will not be able to figure out the correct answer.

 “Common sense is not so common.” – Voltaire